Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

    - Verify the build workflow runs automatically
    - Approve a model in SageMaker Model Registry
    - Verify the deployment workflow triggers

+## Clean up
+After deployment, you will incur costs for the deployed resources.
+If you don’t intend to continue using the setup, delete the ModelOps project resources to avoid unnecessary charges.

+To destroy the project, open SageMaker Studio and choose **More** in the navigation pane and select **Projects**.
+Choose the project you want to delete, choose the vertical ellipsis above the upper-right corner of the projects list and choose **Delete**.
+Review the information in the Delete project dialog box and select **Yes, delete the project** to confirm.
+After deletion, verify that your project no longer appears in the projects list.

+In addition to deleting a project, which will remove and deprovision the SageMaker AI Project, you also need to manually delete the following components if they’re no longer needed: Git repositories, pipelines, model groups, and endpoints.

 ## Troubleshooting